Social and Political Transformation in Ecuador

 The program costs listed below are what HECUA charges for participation in its programs.
 The final amount that a student pays might be higher and can vary from college to college.
 Many colleges assess additional fees or charge their own tuition for off-campus programs.
 Some colleges also have specific financial aid rules for off-campus programs.
 Therefore, all students should check with the off-campus-study office and the financial aid office of their home institution to confirm their final cost for a HECUA program.

 Member schools are schools that are part of the HECUA consortium.
-For HECUA member school students, the cost of our program is $4,250.
+For HECUA member school students, the cost of the program is $4,250.
 Check your school’s status.

 Non-member schools are schools that are not part of the HECUA consortium.
 To check your school’s status, click here.
 For non-member school students, the cost of this HECUA program is $4,450.